Eligible non-EEA international students have the opportunity to set up their own business in the UK after finishing

-To become eligible for endorsement, you must successfully complete every stage of our endorsement process, including:
+To become eligible for endorsement, you must successfully complete every stage of our endorsement process.
+This includes:

 - Read the Start-up Visa Guidance document (found in the resources section at the bottom of this page) and the UK Government Start-up Visa webpages.

 - Attend a Start-up visa briefing session at least three months before you intend to apply for the visa.
-The next briefing session takes place on Wednesday 10th July at 11am, register your place here.
+The next briefing session will take place on Wednesday 15th July at 10am.
+Sign up via the Student Services Portal.

 - Access support from Careers & Enterprise to help develop your business concept.
 This includes; 1:1 business coaching sessions, workshops, competitions and start-up funding.